lspitzner/exference-paper/README.md

 Note that i use a git subtree for integration of exference-core into exference.
 (Maybe a submodule would be better, or just using a single repository - i have no definite opinion yet).

-I am aware that few people know subtrees, and it does not really matter if you do not, so do not be discouraged.
-Basically it means that changes made to the exference-core subtree should be separated from other changes.
+Changes made to the exference-core subtree should be separated from other changes.
 In contrast to submodules it is not necessary to `update` or `init`.

+If you want to add new elements to the environment, be careful not to add functions that
+- are just synonyms of other functions (including cases such as `mapM` vs `forM`);
+- lose information, e.g. `void :: Functor f => f a -> f ()`;

+and avoid adding functions that
+- are polymorphic in their return type (as they increase the search space for any query) - if really necessary, they can be added including an appropriate rating entry;
+- are just more specific versions of existing functions.

 ## Trivia